 Learning without action is not learning.
 It is but an accumulation of data, something that a personal computer can also do.
 Every true action in Theosophy is pioneering, because it puts aside the world of automatic or thoughtless appearances.

 It is by acting altruistically that the pilgrim learns in depth.
 While sharing with others whatever has benefitted him, he grows indeed: even if his testimony is rejected by most people and few understand him.

 There is of course a previous stage of learning, in which the mental accumulation of data seems to play a central and useful role.
 This can last up to ten years and often a lifetime.
 Such is a normal fact, but one must know for sure that it has little or nothing to do with real wisdom.
-An extra warning ought to be received: beyond the initial steps in study, there is for those who avoid taking risks the danger of becoming theosophical parrots.
-Vanity and attachment to comfort are to be avoided.
+An extra warning ought to be received: beyond the initial steps in study, there is for those who prefer a comfortable path the danger of becoming theosophical parrots.
+Vanity and attachment to routine are to be avoided.

 Above all, the illusion of benefiting oneself without working to the benefit of others must be unmasked starting from the first contact of anyone with theosophy.
+This is the central, yet little-known key to effective spiritual progress.
 Francis of Assisi and Helena Blavatsky are right: it is by helping people that one receives help.
-It is by elevating others that we elevate ourselves.
-Small steps prepare larger ones, and one’s rebirth takes place every day.
+By elevating others, we elevate ourselves.
+Small steps prepare larger ones, and one’s rebirth must take place every day.